Learning to Segment Liquids in Real-world Images: Abstract

 \section{Abstract}

-Different types of liquids such as water, wine and medicine appear in all aspects of daily life.
-However, limited attention has been given to the task, hindering the ability of robots to avoid or interact with liquids safely.
-The segmentation of liquids is difficult because liquids come in diverse appearances and shapes; moreover, they can be both transparent or reflective, taking on arbitrary objects and scenes from the background or surroundings.
-To take on this challenge, we construct a large-scale dataset of liquids named \ds{} consisting of 5000 real-world images annotated into 14 distinct classes, and design a novel liquid detection model named \dm{}, which leverages cross-attention between a dedicated boundary branch and the main segmentation branch to enhance segmentation predictions.
-Extensive experiments demonstrate the effectiveness of \dm{} on the test set of \ds{}, outperforming state-of-the-art methods and establishing a strong baseline for the semantic segmentation of liquids.
-Our benchmark and code will be released at: \href{https://lonaslee.github.io/LQDM}{https://lonaslee.github.io/LQDM}.
+Liquids like water, wine and medicine are everywhere.
+However, limited attention has been given to the task of segmenting liquids, hindering the ability of robots to safely avoid and interact with them.
+The segmentation of liquids is difficult because liquids come in diverse appearances and shapes; moreover, they can be both transparent or reflective, taking on arbitrary objects and scenes from their background and surroundings.
+To take on this challenge, we construct a liquid dataset, LQDS, consisting of 5000 real-world images annotated into 14 distinct classes, and design a novel liquid detection model, LQDM, which leverages cross-attention between a dedicated boundary branch and the main segmentation branch to enhance mask predictions.
+Extensive experiments demonstrate the effectiveness of LQDM on the testing set of LQDS, outperforming state-of-the-art methods to establish a strong baseline for the semantic segmentation of liquids.
+We believe that LQDS and LQDM will facilitate future research in liquid segmentation and enable practical applications in robotics.
+Our dataset and code is released at https://lonaslee.github.io/LQDM/.

-\section{Introduction}

-Liquids are everywhere in the real world, such as in household kitchens, restaurants, and in nature.
-As a result of this frequency, the task of segmenting them is important and widely applicable.
-For instance, a robot may need to distinguish between different types of drinks to fulfill a user request.
-Additionally, when traversing a factory or nature, a robot must recognize spills or ponds to plan its path around them.

-Liquids present a challenge to existing methods of detection due to their unique properties as their own state of matter.
-Liquids deform to fill their container, leading to disparate shapes of all sizes, from a mug to a lake.
-The same type of liquid may come in different colors, i.e. juice made from oranges versus cranberries.
-Its most problematic traits however lie in its optical properties: some liquids reflect their foreground like a mirror, while others are transparent like glass, resulting in arbitrary objects and scenes appearing in target regions.
-These characteristics make liquids fundamentally different from the objects in common datasets which state-of-the-art methods are well suited to seeing.

-There are very few existing datasets targeting the detection of general liquids, and they all come with significant drawbacks.
-For instance, while the UW Liquid Pouring Dataset~\cite{UWLiquidPouring} consists of 4.5 million images, they were generated purely through 3D rendering from 81 simulations, resulting in very limited variety and realism.
-While WaterDataset~\cite{WaterNet} and LabLiquidVolume~\cite{LabLiquidVision} are composed of 2.3K and 5.4K real images respectively, they only consist of a singular type of liquid, water or chemicals.
-LabLiquidVolume additionally suffers from the inclusion of multiple camera angles of the same object while being limited to 12 predefined containers and only three colors of chemicals.
-Liquids outside of the laboratory setting are much more versatile in shape and appearance, varying on a sufficient level to require the consideration of separate categories, or classes, during segmentation.
+\section{INTRODUCTION}